Jane Wales: Career

-As part of her work in broadcasting, Wales has conducted on-stage interviews with United Nations Secretaries-General Kofi Annan and Ban Ki-moon; former US Presidents William J. Clinton and Jimmy Carter; former Secretaries of State Hillary Clinton, Condoleezza Rice, John Kerry, and Madeleine Albright; former Secretaries of Defense William J. Perry, Ashton Carter and Leon Panetta; former National Security Council Advisors Stephen Hadley and Anthony Lake; religious leaders Archbishop Desmond Tutu and the Dalai Lama; and heads of state ranging from British Prime Minister Tony Blair to Poland’s Lech Walesa to Liberian President Ellen Johnson-Sirleaf.
+As part of her work in broadcasting, Wales has conducted on-stage interviews with United Nations Secretaries-General Kofi Annan and Ban Ki-moon; former US Presidents William J. Clinton and Jimmy Carter; former Secretaries of State Hillary Clinton, Condoleezza Rice, John Kerry, and Madeleine Albright; former Secretaries of Defense William J. Perry, Ashton Carter, Robert Gates and Leon Panetta; former National Security Council Advisors Stephen Hadley and Anthony Lake; religious leaders Archbishop Desmond Tutu and the Dalai Lama; and heads of state ranging from British Prime Minister Tony Blair to Poland’s Lech Walesa to Liberian President Ellen Johnson-Sirleaf.
 She has also interviewed technology entrepreneurs, including Larry Page and Sergey Brin of Google; Sheryl Sandberg of Facebook; Reid Hoffman of LinkedIn; and Andy Grove of Intel.
 And she has interviewed such philanthropic leaders as Vartan Gregorian of the Carnegie Corporation of New York; Darren Walker of the Ford Foundation; Rajiv Shah of the Rockefeller Foundation; Julia Stasch of the John D. and Catherine T. MacArthur Foundation; Larry Kramer of the William and Flora Hewlett Foundation; Carol Larson of the David and Lucile Packard Foundation; Jeffrey Raikes, then of the Bill and Melinda Gates Foundation; and Stephen Heintz of the Rockefeller Brothers Fund.